-Great news for a lot of our users!
-We have now launched another frequently requested feature – custom unsubscribe page.
+Great news for our users!
+We have now launched another frequently requested feature – a custom unsubscribe page.

 You can now customize the page that your subscribers see when they click the “unsubscribe” button.
-What exactly can be customized and why it’s useful?
+What exactly can be customized and why is it useful?

 Let’s find out!

-The option to customize the unsubscribe page can be found at your user menu in the top right hand corner of your MailerLite account.
+The option to customize the unsubscribe page can be found in your user menu on the top right hand corner of your MailerLite account.